jtr13/bookdown-template/README.md

 - [ ] 2.
 Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

-At some point before you turn in your project, delete the content of this **README** and add a short description of your project with a link to the book URL.
-Please add: "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVproject" to the end of the README.
+Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
+It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.

 For additional features, consult the official guide to **bookdown**: https://bookdown.org/yihui/bookdown